From Arrowheads / To Anvils

 If you would like to donate an object to the museum collection, it is best to call or email to talk to the curator or assistant curator.
-NCVM has been collecting the Valley’s history for over 30 years and we are getting quite full.
+NCVM has been collecting the Valley’s history for over 30 years and we are reaching capacity.
 To that end, we have had to narrow our collecting mandate to only objects relevant to the Valley’s heritage.
 Once a month, the NCVM Accessions Committee meets and goes through all offers to the museum.

 We are looking to make sure we don’t collect duplicates to objects already in our collection, what condition the object is in, and the historical significance of the object to our collection area, among other criteria.
-If your object does not work for our collection, we do have a list of other museums still collecting that we can help you with.
+If your object does not fit in with our criteria, we do have a list of other museums still collecting that we can help you with.

 Is photography allowed?

 My Family donated something to the museum when it opened.
 Can I come see it?
-Why wasn’t it out when I came?
+Why wasn’t it out when I came to visit?

-We love when families come to see what their parents, grandparents or great-grandparents donated to the museum.
+We love when families come to see what their parents, grandparents, or great-grandparents donated to the museum.
 However, if the item is not on display when you visit, don’t despair, we can locate it.
-Not all artifacts are on display all the time.
-It is not good for the objects and we only have so much space If you know you are coming for a visit, give us a call or email beforehand; that way we can talk to you and perhaps bring the object out of storage for you to view.
+Not all artefacts are on display all the time.
+It is not good for the objects and we only have so much space.
+If you know you are coming for a visit, give us a call or email beforehand; that way we can talk to you and perhaps bring the object out of storage for you to view.

 How are you funded?

-NCVM is self-funded through a variety of efforts, which include meeting room rentals, fundraising and donations as well as admissions.
+NCVM is self-funded through a variety of efforts, which includes meeting room rentals, fundraising, donations, and admissions.
 We are always looking for support from our community to keep improving our services.

 We want to thank all of our volunteers for all of their work and time.
 If you want to get involved, we have a lot of great ideas for you!